UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.ConvertToDate.json.md

   * **config** *(type: object)* `[Required]`

     * **field** *(type: string)* `[Required]`
-    - The field containing the date
+    - The field containing the date.

     * **format** *(type: string)* `[Optional]`
-    - The string formatter
+    - The string formatter.

     * **locale** *(type: string)* `[Optional]`
-    - The locale for the string formatter
+    - The locale for the string formatter.